microsoft/Azure-Synapse-Connectivity-Checker/README.md

 ### Option 1
     - Open Powershell ISE
-    - Copy and paste script
+    - Copy and paste script (Synapse-TestConnection.ps1)
     - Change variables
-      - $WorkspaceName = 'fonsecanetsynapse' # Enter your Synapse Workspace name.
+      - $WorkspaceName = 'WORKSPACENAME' # Enter your Synapse Workspace name.
 Not FQDN just name
       - $SubscriptionID = 'de41dc76-xxxx-xxxx-xxxx-xxxx'  # Subscription ID where Synapse Workspace is located
       - $DedicatedSQLPoolDBName = ''  # Add here DB name you are testing connection.
 If you keep it empty it will test connectivity agains master DB
       - $ServerlessPoolDBName = ''    # Add here DB name you are testing connection.
 If you keep it empty it will test connectivity agains master DB